danielsaban/data-scraping-sofascore/README.md

 -s | scrapes teams and players from Serie A
 -p | scrapes teams and players from Premier League
 -l | scrapes teams and players from La Liga
+-b | scrapes teams and players from Bundesliga

 The user can choose which league or combination of leagues to scrape and to create/update the database with.